 The transition of presidential power is always a fascinating phenomenon, one I’ve watched on television since I was a child.
 Winners and losers are called upon to behave well, and in general on such a historic day, they do their best.
 We watch, commentators comment, and life for little people goes on.

 We’ve seen the good, the bad and the ugly from every player on display.
 We’ve heard the good, the bad and the ugly from every mogul with a microphone.
-Would we handle such a grave occasion any differently if given the opportunity?
+Would we handle such an occasion any differently if given the opportunity?
 Now that’s a thought worth pondering.

 O Jesus!
 Meek and humble of heart, hear me.

 From the desire of being honored,

 From the desire of being preferred,